jamesplease/fi-calc-guide/src/terms.md

 You must be 13 years or older to use our Services.

 Using our Services is at your sole risk.
 Do not misuse the Service.

+Our Services do not provide financial advice and are for educational purposes only.

 ## Personal and Non-Commercial Use Limitation